 4. Try An Alternative

 The traditional cone you get from the vet may not always be the best fit for your dog.
-Fortunately, there are more options now!
-Some dogs manage well with a cone and will stand the extra nuisance for a few days.
-Other dogs may become depressed or detest wearing the cone and take every opportunity to get rid of it.
-There are several alternatives to the typical e-collar, such as a soft cone or an inflatable e-collar.
-Regardless of what you use, make sure it properly prevents your dog from scratching or licking themselves and that it is correctly fitted for their size.
+Fortunately, there are many more comfortable options now!
+Some dogs manage well with a traditional cone and will tolerate the extra nuisance for a few days.
+Other dogs may become depressed or detest wearing the cone, and take every opportunity to get rid of it.

 Have Patience